vanesascode/rick-and-morty-website-bootstrap-restapi/README.md

-# Rick and Morty React Website consuming a REST API
+# Rick and Morty React website consuming a REST API

 ✐ My first app using React and consuming a REST API, that shows information about the different characters from the Rick and Morty series.